 - 20% is more sales focused and includes strong calls to actions

 When you are starting out, you can use Excel or Google sheets for your content planning.
-You don’t need to invest in a tool until your content planning becomes busy and you are a perhaps having multiple people in your team working on producing content.
+You don’t need to invest in a tool until your content planning becomes busy and you are perhaps having multiple people in your team working on producing content.
 That’s when it becomes a good idea to use a content planning tool.

 Social Media Goals

-I believe that a good first social media goal needs to be around content; set a goal to publish content frequently and see if you can stick to it.
+I believe that a good first social media goal needs to be around the content; set a goal to publish content frequently and see if you can stick to it.
 Run with a publishing goal for the first 3 to 6 months to see if you can adjust to becoming a publishing house and to translating your ideas into visually compelling content.
 When it comes to social media today, you must be using video and image content.

 During these initial weeks of publishing social media content, it is essential that you measure everything so that you can learn from your audience: